projf/projf-explore/demos/mandelbrot/README.md

 # Mandelbrot

-This SystemVerilog drawing demo uses fixed-point multiplication and a small framebuffer to render the Mandelbrot set.
+This SystemVerilog drawing demo uses Q4.21 fixed-point multiplication and a small framebuffer to render the Mandelbrot set.

 This design has an associated Project F blog post: [Mandelbrot Set in Verilog](https://projectf.io/posts/mandelbrot-set-verilog/).
-New to FPGA graphics design?
-Check out [Beginning FPGA Graphics](https://projectf.io/posts/fpga-graphics/).
+New to FPGA maths?
+Check out [Numbers in Verilog](https://projectf.io/posts/numbers-in-verilog/).

+The current version of the demo renders one pixel at a time using four samples.
+Rendering performance could be increased significantly by tackling multiple pixels simultaneously and only rendering new pixels when scrolling.

+By default, we consider up to 255 interations, but you can adjust this by changing `ITER_MAX` in the top module.

+The starting position (top-left corner) is (-3.5,-1.5i) with a step of 1/64 (0.015625).
+You can zoom in 15 times to the minimum step of 1/2097152 (0.000000476837158).
+You can adjust the precision by changing `FP_WIDTH` and `FP_INT` in the top module.

 ![](../../doc/img/sea-of-chaos.png?raw=true "")